CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Here, we create three classes:

-* ``PomodoroToolbarActions``: Lists the buttons in our toolbar—start, pause and stop the timer.
+* ``PomodoroToolbarActions``: Lists the buttons in our toolbar—start, pause and stop the timer
-* ``PomodoroToolbarSections``: Lists the parts of the graphical toolbar—in this case, just one for the timer controls
+* ``PomodoroToolbarSections``: Lists the sections of the graphical toolbar—in this case, just one for the timer controls
-* ``PomodoroMenuSections``: Lists the sections of a menu for the plugin (again, just one)
+* ``PomodoroMenuSections``: Lists the sections of a menu for the plugin (again, just one in this case)

 .. note::

-   Lightweight class definitions with class constants facilitates the straightforward encapsulation and exchange of this information with minimal complexity.
+   Lightweight class definitions with class constants facilitates the  exchange of this information with minimal complexity.

 To review, you can check out the `TIMER -> TOOLBAR api.py diff <https://github.com/map0logo/spyder-pomodoro-timer/commit/cf540f972f37aaf5d6ccc8524cbcc7aeae9c483b>`__.